FlorianSchepers/Meminto/README.md

 ```shell
 python main.py -f <file-path>
 ```
-Where `<file-path>` corresponds to the path of the audio file for which you want to create the meeting minutes. <br>
+Where `<file-path>` corresponds to the path of the audio file for which you want to create the meeting minutes.
+There is an example file stored at `examples/Scoreboard.wav`.<br>

 ##### Option 2 (GPT-3.5-Turbo)
 If you want to use GPT-3.5-Turbo via the OpenAI API, you can also use the `--openai` flag: